 How Indepen-dance has benefitted from the funding

 It was brilliant for us to find a fund that's criteria fits with our activities, as previously mentioned we have been providing our core programme of activities for over 22 years, as such many people have benefited from our service and some have progressed through the company to become a volunteer or secure employment with our organisation.
 In order to create a more financially sustainable organisation we have to continually seek a variety of funding streams and find ways to generate income so we can continue the service we provide.
-It is really important to have a variety of funders so having funding from Shared Care will encourage other organisations to support us.
+It is really important to have a variety of funders so having funding from The Short Breaks Fund will encourage other organisations to support us.

 Indepen-dance will provide 3 x weekly Creative Movement and Dance classes over a period of 43 weeks for disabled adults.
 All classes aim to offer participants improved well being as an outcome of participation.
 We aim to offer carers a break from the role of carer.

 Indepen-dance collects feedback from class participants on a regular basis to determine if we are meeting our aims and objectives, from the feedback gathered we can measure the benefits participants report they have received.
 Participants have recorded that they feel happier, feel fitter, feel more confident and have made new friendships by participating in the regular weekly dance activities.
 By offering a regular weekly activity which is offered over a period of 43 weeks in a year they're is the opportunity to see individuals progress.
 Our classes run year on year and are not solely project to project based therefore you can often see the marked improvements in individuals as the years pass.
 Indepen-dance have been providing a regular core programme of activities for over 22 years many of the participants come on a regular basis and have been attending our service for a number of years.
 This is a lovely way to see our participants grow and develop over the years.